What is Machine Learning?

-Recall : It is the ratio of positive predicted observation to the actual observations.
-Recall is also known as sensitivity.
+Recall: It is the ratio of positively predicted observations to actual observations.
+The recall is also known as sensitivity.

 Recall = TP/TP+FN

-ROC/AUC curve : It shows the performance of the model at thresholds by plotting a graph of True positive rate against False positive rate.
-AUC is the Area under ROC curve.
+ROC/AUC curve: It shows the performance of the model at thresholds by plotting a graph of True positive rate against False positive rate.
+AUC is the Area under the ROC curve.